OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 (Tutorials _[openvidu-js-java](/tutorials/openvidu-js-java/)_, _[openvidu-mvc-java](/tutorials/openvidu-mvc-java/)_, _[openvidu-js-node](/tutorials/openvidu-js-node/)_, _[openvidu-mvc-node](/tutorials/openvidu-mvc-node/)_)

-Just need to add a new parameter when launching you openvidu-server container:

-  - **openvidu/openvidu-server-kms Docker container** (See [DockerHub](https://hub.docker.com/r/openvidu/openvidu-server-kms/)): override the default value of the property `openvidu.publicurl`:

-        docker run -p 4443:4443 --rm -e openvidu.secret=MY_SECRET openvidu/openvidu-server-kms:2.6.0

-    in Windows is...

-        docker run -p 4443:4443 --rm -e openvidu.secret=MY_SECRET -e openvidu.publicurl=https://192.168.99.100:4443/ openvidu/openvidu-server-kms:2.6.0

-And let know your app/tutorial how to initialize _openvidu-java-client_ or _openvidu-node-client_ (or where to send your REST API operations in case you are not using any of these clients).
+You must let know your app/tutorial how to initialize _openvidu-java-client_ or _openvidu-node-client_ (or where to send your REST API operations in case you are not using any of these clients).
 For example:

   - **Java tutorials** (tutorials _[openvidu-js-java](/tutorials/openvidu-js-java/)_, _[openvidu-mvc-java](/tutorials/openvidu-mvc-java/)_): override the default value of the property `openvidu.url`: